 Do cats & dogs need dietary fibre?

 It is popular in the US for raw-feeders to add fibre to their dog or cat's diet in the form of vegetables.
 But studies have shown that animal products (cartilage, collagen, glucosamine-chondroitin, bone, hair and skin) fed to carnivores act like vegetable fibre fed to people.
 The animal products (especially the collagen and cartilage) are fermented in the large intestine, where they too give rise to SCFAs.
 Processed raw diets (those lacking in whole cartilage, collagen, bone etc) may not provide the same benefits, and the study authors warned that more research is required.
-Based on the current science though, it would seem prudent to include regular raw meaty bones as part of a well-planned raw diet.
+Based on the current science though, it would seem prudent to include regular raw meaty bones, or at least ensure there is some cartilage fed, as part of a well-planned raw diet.

 Evaluation of four raw meat diets using domestic cats, captive exotic felids, and cecectomized roosters.
 K. R. Kerr, A. N. Beloshapka, C. L. Morris, C.M.
 Parsons, S. L. Burke, P. L. Utterback and K. S. Swanson J ANIM SCI 2013, 91:225-237. doi: 10.2527/jas.2011-4835 originally published online October 9, 2012 http://www.journalofanimalscience.org/content/91/1/225

 Fermentation of animal components in strict carnivores: A comparative study with cheetah fecal inoculum.
 S. Depauw, G. Bosch, M. Hesta, K. Whitehouse-Tedd, W. H. Hendriks, J. Kaandorp and G. P. J. Janssens J ANIM SCI 2012, 90:2540-2548. doi: 10.2527/jas.2011-4377 originally published online January 27, 2012